kroemmich/kroemmich.github.io/_pages/cv.md

 ======
 * B.A. in Philosophy, Southern Methodist University, 2011
 * B.A. in English, Southern Methodist University, 2011
-* Ph.D in Information, University of Michigan (2020-present)
+* Ph.D in Information, University of Michigan, 2020-present

 Work experience
 ======